act-rules/act-rules.github.io/_rules/text-contrast-afw4f7.md

 #### Failed Example 1

-This text has insufficient contrast with the white background.
+This light grey text has a contrast ratio of 2.3:1 on the white background.

 ```html
 <p style="color: #AAA; background: white;">